hypernormalisation/zeal/ret_apls_icc.md

 # Basic ability priorities

-Let's do something a bit unorthodox; let's sim at a very high fight time, but give the player a very high MP5 value to ensure we don't run up against mana issues.
+Let's do something a bit unorthodox; let's sim at a very high fight time (5 mins), but give the player a very high MP5 value (say, +500) to ensure we don't run up against mana issues.
+We can reduce the number of iterations to 10k because each individual iteration has a longer fight to average out crit/hit/proc rates.
 In this, I'm hoping to find basic rough priorities that sim quite well, that we can then tweak as we need to.

 First, we'll construct a very basic APL: